mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.md

 either receives a [Connection](#connection) or times out.
 A WaitQueue has the following traits:

 - **Thread-Safe**: When multiple threads attempt to enter or exit a WaitQueue, they do so in a thread-safe manner.
-- **Ordered/Fair**: When [Connections](#connection) are made available, they are issued out to threads in the order that the threads entered the WaitQueue.
+- **Ordered/fair**: When [Connections](#connection) are made available, they SHOULD be issued out to threads in the order that the threads entered the WaitQueue.
+If this is behavior poses too much of an implementation burden, then at the very least threads that have entered the queue more recently MUST NOT be intentionally prioritized over those that entered it earlier.
 - **Timeout aggressively:** Members of a WaitQueue MUST timeout if they are enqueued for longer than the computed timeout and MUST leave the WaitQueue immediately in this case.